-3.7 Investments in an associate
+3.7 Investment in an associate

-Associates are entities over which the Corporation has significant influence, but not control.
-The financial results of the Corporation's investments in its associates are included in the Corporation's results according to the equity method.
-Under the equity method, the investment is initially recognized at cost, and the carrying amount is increased or decreased to recognize the Corporation's share of comprehensive income or loss of the associates after the date of acquisition.
-The Corporation's share of profits or losses is recognized in the statement of (loss) income and its share of other comprehensive income or loss of associates is included in other comprehensive (loss) income.
+Associate is an entity over which the Corporation has significant influence, but not control.
+The financial results of the Corporation's investment in its associate are included in the Corporation's results according to the equity method.
+Under the equity method, the investment is initially recognized at cost, and the carrying amount is increased or decreased to recognize the Corporation's share of comprehensive income or loss of the associate after the date of acquisition.
+The Corporation's share of profits or losses is recognized in the statement of (loss) income and its share of other comprehensive income or loss of an associate is included in other comprehensive (loss) income.

 Unrealized gains on transactions between the Corporation and an associate are eliminated to the extent of the Corporation's interest in the associate.
 Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Dilution gains and losses arising from changes in interests in investments in associates are recognized in the statement of (loss) income.
+Dilution gains and losses arising from changes in interests in an investment in an associate are recognized in the statement of (loss) income.

-The Corporation assesses at each period-end whether there is any objective evidence that its investments in associates are impaired.
-If impaired, the carrying value of the Corporation's share of the underlying assets of associates is written down to its estimated recoverable amount (being the higher of fair value less costs of disposal and value in use) and charged to the statement of (loss) income.
+The Corporation assesses at each period-end whether there is any objective evidence that its investment in an associate is impaired.
+If impaired, the carrying value of the Corporation's share of the underlying assets of the associate is written down to its estimated recoverable amount (being the higher of fair value less costs of disposal and value in use) and charged to the statement of (loss) income.